-Exit polls 2019: Satta bazaar predicts BJP to get 244-247 seats; 80 for Congress
+Satta bazaar predicts BJP to get 270-290 seats; 80 for Congress

 New Delhi, May 19: The satta bazaar is betting on the National Democratic Alliance (NDA) to form the government for the second time in a row, with Narendra Modi continuing as the prime minister.

-The most credible and famous satta or betting market of Phalodi in Rajasthan, on Sunday, said that the BJP on its own would get somewhere between 244 and 247 seats, less than the halfway mark and thus getting in a position to give Narendra Modi his second consecutive term as the Prime Minister of India.
-While Congress wuill get 80 seats.
+The most credible and famous satta or betting market of Phalodi in Rajasthan, on Sunday, said that the BJP on its own would get somewhere between 270-290, more than the halfway mark and thus getting in a position to give Narendra Modi his second consecutive term as the Prime Minister of India.
+The Congress would be restricted at 80, they said.
+Bookies are also of the view that the BJP may suffer a loss of 20-30 seats in Uttar Pradesh due to the alliance of the Samajwadi Party, Bahujan Samaj Party and Rashtriya Lok Dal, but the party would recover the damage by making inroads in West Bengal and Odisha.

 Exit polls 2019: Saffron wave to rout Cong-JD (S) alliance in Karnataka